antfu/contribute/README.md

 We use [`pnpm`](https://pnpm.io/) for most of the projects, and maybe a few with [`yarn`](https://classic.yarnpkg.com/), we highly recommend you install [`ni`](https://github.com/antfu/ni) so you don't need to worry about the package manager when switching across different projects.

 We will use `ni`'s commands in the following code snippets.
-If you are not using it, you can do the convertion yourself: `ni = pnpm install`, `nr = pnpm run`.
+If you are not using it, you can do the conversion yourself: `ni = pnpm install`, `nr = pnpm run`.

 1. [Enable Corepack](#corepack)
 2. Install dependencies with `ni` under the project root